manij89/WeName/README.md

 ## Work in Progress ⚡️

+Feel free to contribute!
+Fork the repo and send me a pull request.

 * Currently build to be mobile-first.
 In process of making it fully responsive.
 * Authentication